Royce Lewis Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 21st in the league with a collective 8.4 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings put together by the Tigers pitching staff ranks 21st in MLB.

-- The Tigers have the 22nd-ranked team ERA among all league pitching staffs (4.45).
+- The Tigers have a 4.43 team ERA that ranks 21st among all league pitching staffs.

-- The Tigers rank 19th in baseball in home runs given up (87 total, 1.2 per game).
+- The Tigers rank 19th in baseball in home runs allowed (89 total, 1.2 per game).

-- The lefty last appeared on Saturday against the Minnesota Twins, when he tossed six innings, allowing two earned runs while giving up two hits.
+- The right-hander last appeared on Monday against the Kansas City Royals, when he threw six innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.